 Itchy Skin

 Furry animals all around the world are scratching themselves.
-But occasionally they will nibble, or itch, a little too hard, and that is something to watch for.
-Of course, you may not really note your pet scratching if they do it in secret, so you can notice if she is becoming bald in places that used to be full of hair.
-All dog breeds can shed, maybe due to fleas, ticks, or allergies, and when we say all breeds, we mean all breeds; hopefully this will answer your question, ‘do German shepherds shed?’
+But occasionally, they will nibble or itch a little too hard, which is something to watch for.
+Of course, you may not notice your pet scratching if they do it in secret, so you can notice if she is becoming bald in places that used to be full of hair.
+All dog breeds can shed, maybe due to fleas, ticks, or allergies, and when we say all species, we mean all breeds; hopefully, this will answer your question, ‘Do German shepherds shed?’
 That we get asked a lot.

 When the pooch spends more time scratching than having fun, the first question to find is what triggers the dog-scratch-fever!